 - Hiring managers feel awkward about telling unsuccessful candidates why they are unsuitable for the job

-- Not wanting to hurt rejected candidate’s feelings
+- Not wanting to hurt the rejected candidate’s feelings

 - Fear of being accused of discrimination

-Moreover, where job interview feedback is given to unsuccessful candidates, it is often too vague to be of any use.
-Therefore, this article explains why hiring managers should provide feedback after interview.
+Moreover, when job interview feedback is given to unsuccessful candidates, it is often too vague to use.
+Therefore, this article explains why hiring managers should provide feedback after the interview.
 Later, we demonstrate how feedback can be delivered effectively and when it should be delivered.

 Why Interviewers Should Always Give Feedback to Every Interview Candidate

 Interviewers often think that providing post-interview feedback is only of benefit to the candidate.
 Of course, giving feedback on an interview candidate can be enormously useful to the individual concerned.
 It can also benefit hiring managers and businesses long term.
 Here are the main benefits of providing constructive feedback as a standard part of your hiring process:

 Benefits to the Candidate

 Providing candidate feedback post-interview can, of course, help applicants improve their interviewing technique.
-Furthermore, receiving positive feedback, even where the outcome is negative, can help improve their chances of getting hired elsewhere.
-More importantly, the feedback you give may encourage them to become an advocate of your business, compelling them to reapply to your jobs in future.
+Furthermore, receiving positive interview feedback, even where the outcome is negative, can help improve their chances of getting hired elsewhere.
+More importantly, your feedback may encourage them to advocate for your business, compelling them to reapply for your jobs in future.

 Benefits to the Hiring Manager

 Preparing for each interview as though hiring managers expect candidates to ask for feedback can improve the interview process.
 Furthermore, it can improve the candidate experience of both the qualified candidates and the unsuccessful candidates and help establish a talent pool that hiring managers may revisit in future.

 Benefits to the Business

-Anticipating requests for feedback can improve your company’s recruitment process, giving your employer brand a boost.
+Anticipating requests for feedback can improve your company’s recruitment process, boosting your employer brand.
 Furthermore, structuring interviews in this way can result in fairer hiring and enhance diversity in the workplace.

-Candidates are able to leave online reviews just like any customer who interacts with your business.
-Treating job applicants with respect increases the possibility of them leaving your business a positive review.
+Candidates can leave online reviews just like any customer who interacts with your business.
+Treating job applicants respectfully increases the possibility of them leaving your company a positive review.
 The better your online profile looks on sites like Glassdoor, the more likely people are to want to work for you.

 How to Deliver Feedback on an Interview Candidate